 Kelley Carter – MS, CCC-SLP, COM™️

-Vital Stim Certified, TalkTools certified, PROMPT trained, Certified Orofunctional Myologist COM(trademark).
+Vital Stim Certified, TalkTools certified, PROMPT trained, Certified Orofunctional Myologist (COM), Extensive training in Infant feeding.

-Kelley started Speakeasy Therapy in 2014 when patients requested her to continue to see them upon graduating from NEIS.
-Quickly, she discovered the need for quality care with the goal of discharging her patients to maximum of their abilities through effective and functional “play” therapy.
+Kelley started Speakeasy Therapy in 2014 when patients requested her to continue to work with their child upon graduating from NEIS.
+Quickly, she discovered the need for quality care with the goal of discharging her patients to the maximum of their abilities through effective and functional “play” therapy.

-Kelley is a member of ASHA, SCOPE, and the IAOM.
+Kelley is a member of ASHA, SCOPE, and the IAOM, AAMPD, ICAP

 Each of our therapists are extensively qualified and have a passion for helping others in the Community.
 Individual treatment plans implementing both one-on-one sessions, as well as group options if applicable, for socializing and adapting to their everyday world.
 We are honored to be a key-player in educating, training and implementing strategies and goals to improve the quality of life for so many families in the Las Vegas valley.